 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

-We are aware of issues with navigation and labelling on this site.
-We plan to identify and fix these by the end of October 2020.
+We are aware of issues with colour contrast on this site.
+We plan to identify and fix these by the end of July 2022.

 Content that’s not within the scope of the accessibility regulations

 PDFs and other documents